-Storm drains on your street have yellow fish painted beside them.
+Do the storm drains on your street have yellow fish painted beside them?

-- Dispose of household hazardous wastes correctly.
-Everything that empties into a storm drain eventually ends up in fish and wildlife habitat.
+- Dispose of hazardous household wastes correctly.
+Everything that empties into a storm drain eventually ends up in fish and wildlife habitats.

 - Empty pool and hot tub water slowly into the ground.